fengzilong/github-filter/README.md

 # github-filter

 ## What it does

-* Filter messages on github
+* Filter messages on your github homepage
-* Make a wider view
+* Highlight links you clicked before
-* Highlight the links clicked before
+* auto load next page while scrolling
-* load more content automatically while scrolling
+* Make view wider

 ## Snapshot

 ![](snapshot.png)